rohitgang/457---Groacery-Baggin-1A/README.txt

 COMPILING AND RUNNING :

-From the directory containing all source files, compile the driver class with the command :
-$ javac Driver.java

-Run the compiled class file with the command:
+To compile and run the compiled class file, run this:
-$ java Driver <filename> [-breadth / -depth]
+$ bagit <filename> [-breadth / -depth]

-Console output will give the results after the program finishes.
+Console output will give the results after the program finishes and it will clear the .class files

 PROGRAM DESIGN AND IMPORTANT CONCEPTS :